 The LILAC was added to the National Register of Historic Places as a unique surviving example of a type of vessel that once served a vital role in the navigable waters of every coastline of this country.
-She is the last steam-propelled lighthouse tender known to still exist in America.
-She is also the oldest of only three United States Lighthouse Service tenders to survive.
-Today the country’s lighthouses are automated and usually serviced by helicopter.
+She is the last surviving steam-propelled lighthouse tender known to exist in America.
+She is also the oldest of only three remaining United States Lighthouse Service tenders.
+These vessels carried supplies to lighthouses and their resident keepers and lightships and their crews as well as maintaining buoys and range lights.
+Today, the country’s lighthouses are automated and usually serviced by helicopter.
 The term “lighthouse tender” has been dropped from use, and specialized vessels servicing aids to navigation have the more appropriate designation "buoy tender."

 Successful major seaports have been vital to this country’s growth, as entry points for goods, raw materials and immigrants, and as outlets for manufactured items.
-Well-marked navigable channels for the passage of ships are indispensible to the success of ports.
-These systems have relied on lighthouses, lightships and buoys.
-During an active career spanning nearly four decades, the LILAC was responsible for maintaining these aids to navigation on the Delaware River and the Delaware Bay and its approaches from the open sea.
+Well-marked navigable channels for the passage of ships are indispensible to the success of ports and these systems rely on lighthouses, lightships and buoys.
+During an active career spanning nearly four decades, the LILAC was responsible for maintaining these aids to navigation on the lower Delaware River and the Delaware Bay.
 The navigable reaches of the Delaware River estuary support a busy industrial and commercial area including the ports of Philadelphia, Trenton and Wilmington, with numerous shipbuilding and repair yards, petroleum refineries, power plants and factories.
 The Delaware River is also linked in the nation’s Inter-coastal Waterway System through the Cape May Ship Canal and the Chesapeake and Delaware Canal.

 The LILAC was re-designated WLM-227 in 1965.
 She was finally decommissioned, after almost forty years of continuous service, on February 3, 1972.
-Four months later, she was donated to the Harry Lundeburg Seamanship School of Seafarers International Union, located at Piney Point, Maryland on the Potomac River below Washington, D.C.
+Four months later, she was donated to the Harry Lundeburg Seamanship School of the Seafarers International Union, located at Piney Point, MD on the Potomac River below Washington, D.C.
 She was a stationary facility to house and train union members upgrading with non-officer positions in bridge and engine room departments.
 The Union made few alterations to the vessel.
 Former fo'c'sles for seamen and petty officers continued to be used for berthing.
 Some staterooms were used as staff offices.
-Two interior bulkheads were removed in the living quarters on the main deck to convert pairs of staterooms for officers into larger classrooms.
 The ship’s wheelhouse and engine and boiler rooms were apparently used as stationary training aids.
 The union school had retired the ship in 1984, selling her to the Atlantic Towing Company.
 She was moved away from Piney Point on October 23 of that year.
-On April 3, 1985, she was bought by Henry A. Houck of Falling Creek Marina, located on the James River below Richmond, Virginia.
+On April 3, 1985, she was bought by Henry A. Houck of Falling Creek Marina, located on the James River below Richmond, VA.
 A berth for her was dredged at Falling Creek adjacent to a marine salvage yard.
-Some fittings may have been removed during this period, but she underwent no significant alterations.
-Former staterooms and the officer’s mess room were utilized as offices for the scrap yard, and an associated real estate business.
+Some fittings were removed during this period, but she underwent no significant alterations.
+Former staterooms and the officer’s mess were utilized as offices for the scrap yard, and an associated real estate business.